Melampitta

-The melampittas are a family, Melampittidae, of New Guinean birds containing two enigmatic species.
+The melampittas are a family, Melampittidae, of New Guinean passerine birds containing two enigmatic species.
 The two species are found in two genera, the greater melampitta in the genus Megalampitta and the lesser melampitta in the genus Melampitta.
 They are little studied and before being established as a family in 2014 their taxonomic relationships with other birds were uncertain, being considered at one time related variously to the pittas, Old World babblers and birds-of-paradise.

 These are small to medium-sized birds with black plumage, strong legs and short, rounded wings.
 Mostly terrestrial, they live in montane forest.
-The greater melampitta has more specific habitat needs, roosting and nesting in limestone sinkholes.
+The greater melampitta has more specific habitat needs, needing limestone karst where it is thought to roost and nest in limestone sinkholes.
 Insects and small vertebrates are taken from the forest leaf litter.
 Little is known about their breeding behaviour, with only the nests of the lesser melampitta having been seen by scientists.
-Both species are considered to be safe from extinction.
+While the greater melampitta is not generally common, neither species is thought to be declining due to human activities, and both species are considered to be safe from extinction by the International Union for Conservation of Nature.

 Taxonomy

 The taxonomic placement of the melampittas was the source of long-standing confusion.
 Based on its superficial resemblance to the suboscine pittas (plump bodies, short tails and long legs), Hermann Schlegel placed the lesser melampitta within that family when he described that species in 1871.
 The name melampitta is derived from the Ancient Greek melas- for "black" with the genus name "Pitta".
 As Ernst Mayr demonstrated that the structure of the syrinx was that of an oscine bird, the genus was later moved to the Old World babblers (an infamous "taxonomic dustbin"), then with the jewel-babblers and whipbirds, which have been placed in both the Orthonychidae or the Eupetidae (but are now in their own family, Cinclosomatidae).

 Based on the analysis of DNA–DNA hybridization data the genus was placed with the Paradisaeidae birds of paradise by Charles Sibley and Jon E. Ahlquist.
-Frith and Frith felt these conclusions were not supported by aspects of the behaviour and biology (although they argued it may have been related to the recently split Cnemophilidae birds of paradise).
+Frith and Frith felt these conclusions were not supported by aspects of the behaviour and biology (although they argued it may have been related to the Cnemophilidae birds of paradise, which had then recently been split from the main family).
 More recent studies have refuted the relationship with the whipbirds and jewel-babblers, and instead consistently shown a relationship as the sister taxa to a group of families including the drongos, fantails, monarch flycatchers, Corcoracidae (the white-winged chough and apostlebird of Australia) and the birds of paradise again.
 The fact that the melampittas do not closely resemble these families (except the Corcoracidae and to a lesser extent the birds of paradise) may be due to adaptations to terrestrial living, compared to the other families which are mostly arboreal.
-Given the distinctiveness of the two melampittas it was suggested that the genus be placed its own family, and a new family, Melampittidae, was formally erected in 2014 by Richard Schodde and Leslie Christidis.
+Given the distinctiveness of the two melampittas it was suggested that the genus be placed in its own family, and a new family, Melampittidae, was formally erected in 2014 by Richard Schodde and Leslie Christidis.